logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/comparing-revisions.md

 You can choose between either of the two following methods to compare two historical revisions of a given project item:

--   **Option 1**: To compare two arbitrary past revisions of a project item, invoke the Diff Tool from the Revision History dialog box.
+-   Option 1: To compare two arbitrary past revisions of a project item, invoke the Diff Tool from the Revision History dialog box.

     {{<note>}} Using this approach, you may: